 1861 CIVIL WAR.
 Original Oil on Canvas of 15 Year Old Naval Soldier.
 Very Rare Americana.

 Rather unusual to begin with, even more unusual is that his enlistment was commemorated with an oil painting.
 It is estimated that of the roughly 2.1 million Union Soldiers, around 400,000 were under 18 years of age, and perhaps as many as 100,000 were 15 years of age or younger.
 The youngest recruits were handled delicately though.
-While their bravery and unique sacrifices were often celebrated through items like the photograph of Pvt Edwin Francis Jamieson [17 years old], which became one of the most famous images of the Civil War; or the story of John Clem, who enlisted in 1863 at just age 12 and went on to become the youngest non-commissioned officer in the history of the United States Army, it was still thought inappropriate to glamorize the "child soldiers."
+While their bravery and unique sacrifices were often celebrated through items like the famed photograph of Pvt Edwin Francis Jamieson [17 years old], which became one of the most enduring images of the Civil War; or the story of John Clem, who enlisted in 1863 at just age 12 and went on to become the youngest non-commissioned officer in the history of the United States Army, it was still thought inappropriate to glamorize the "child soldiers."

 20 x 26 inches, as shown.